 3.7 Liability Waiver

 All on-site participants, including students, faculty, team spectators, and volunteers, are required to sign a liability waiver upon registering on-site.
+For students and faculty advisors this is part of your Fast Track forms.

 3.8 SAE Membership